Ghosts of Mississippi: Plot

-Once confirming that Dennis indeed had met De La Beckwith, the team is optimistic they have enough to secure a new indictment.
-As knowledge becomes public that the district attorney's office has re-opened the case, white supremacist elements threaten DeLaughter and his children, having by this time separated from his wife.
-After committing to Myrlie that he will try De La Beckwith again, Myrlie, initially skeptical of DeLaughter, reveals that she has a court certified transcript of one of the 1960s trials in her possession.
+Confirming that Dennis indeed had met De La Beckwith, the team is optimistic they have enough to secure a new indictment.
+As knowledge becomes public that the district attorney's office has reopened the case, white supremacist elements threaten DeLaughter and his family (DeLaughter having by this time divorced his unsupportive wife and subsequently remarried).
+DeLaughter commits to Myrlie that he will try De La Beckwith again; though initially skeptical, after seeing DeLaughter's commitment, Myrlie reveals that she has a court-certified transcript of one of the 1960s trials in her possession.
 DeLaughter had long sought such a transcript to be able to read testimony from deceased witnesses to the jury for the new trial.
-DeLaughter mostly presents the same case as was presented in the 1960s trial, with the addition of Dennis and two other witnesses who supported Dennis's testimony.
+Though DeLaughter mostly presents the same case as was presented in the 1960s trial, the addition of Dennis and two other witnesses who supported Dennis's testimony strengthens the new case.
 Detective Lloyd Bennett reads the testimony of his father, Detective LC Bennett, the officer who found the murder weapon while searching the crime scene, to the jury.

-In 1994, De La Beckwith was found guilty and sentenced to life imprisonment.
+In 1994, De La Beckwith is found guilty and sentenced to life imprisonment.
 The film ends with Myrlie tearfully rejoicing to the assembled crowd at the courthouse that she never gave up in the fight for justice for Medgar.